dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlWaitForAG/README.md

 cluster role/group in the cluster.

 >Note: This only evaluates if the cluster role/group has been created and
->when it found it will wait for RetryIntervalSec a last time before returning.
+>when it is found it will wait for RetryIntervalSec one last time before
->There is currently no check to validate that the Availability Group was
+>returning.
+There is currently no check to validate that the Availability
->successfully created or that it has finished creating the Availability
+>Group was successfully created or that it has finished creating the
->Group.
+>Availability Group.

 ## Requirements